CodecoolGlobal/dungeon-crawl-java-Akoss08/README.md

 - P — use power potion (_add +3 strength for the next 3 attack_)
 - I — talk to NPCs

-2. **Explore Dungeons**: Move your character through on the maps by using the keyboard.
+2. **Explore Dungeons**: Move your character through the maps by using the keyboard.
 Explore dungeons and uncover treasures as you progress.

 3. **Fight Monsters**: As you approach a monster, you’ll have the option to attack it.
 The outcome of the battle depends on your character's and the monster's stats (like health, attack, and defense).